The Carl E. Lee Broadcast Engineering Excellence Awards

 Two awards may be given each year – one to a radio engineer and one to a television engineer.
 The awards are presented at the Great Lakes Media Show each March.

 Candidates for the Carl E. Lee Broadcast Engineering Excellence Award must have been an employee, officer, or owner of any company, subsidiary or division whose primary business is broadcasting, or is directly in support of radio or television station in Michigan.
-One award for radio engineering and one award for television engineering will be awarded.
 The size of the organization with which each candidate is affiliated is not a determining factor.
 The merits of the contributions to broadcast engineering are the sole factors to be taken into account.

 Candidates for the Awards shall have made contributions in one or more of the following categories: